sagiegurari/cargo-make/README.md

 <a name="e001"></a>
 ### E001: Environment Variables Cycle Detected

-A cycle between different environment variables has been detected;
+A cycle between different environmental variables has been detected;
 This can happen during the merging of environments (at every loading step).
 Due to reordering and to make sure that no circular references exist, this error is emitted.